gymrek-lab/gymreklab.github.io/doc/Expanse.rst

 Running jobs
 ------------

 Only use the login nodes for small tasks.
+Any large tasks should be done in a job, either interactively or noninteractively.
-Some libraries (including python libraries) have been disabled on the login nodes and will cause weird error messages if you try to use them.
-So most work should be done via an interactive job.
+To encourage this, Expanse staff has disabled some array/plotting libraries on the login nodes, which will cause weird error messages if you try to use them there.

+First: :code:`module load slurm`.
+I like to put this in my `.bashrc`

 Grabbing an interactive job: